-The action alleges that while SCANA was touting its progress, the company and its senior executives knew the project suffered from a host of fundamental problems.
-In October 2015, the defendants received an independent report from expert consultants that detailed formidable obstacles, massive cost overruns, and imprudent management.
+The Action alleged that while SCANA was touting its progress, the Company and its senior executives knew the project suffered from a host of fundamental problems.
+In October 2015, defendants received an independent report from expert consultants that detailed formidable obstacles, massive cost overruns, and imprudent management.
 The 130-page report concluded that “there [were] significant issues facing the project,” including “plans and schedules [that] are not reflective of actual project circumstances” and an engineering design which “is not yet completed” and “not constructible.”
-However, the defendants continued constructing the plants, touting its purported progress, and charging increased rates for well over a year.
+However, defendants continued constructing the plants, touting its purported progress, and charging increased rates for well over a year.

 Other Cases of Interest